sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - natural-language-methods/1000 - draft-nlp-table.md

 For an overview of how the NLP Table method works, see the following steps:

-1. Sensible ignores any OCR settings you configure for the document type and uses Microsoft to OCR the entire document.
-TODO: see slack discussion. https://sensiblehq.slack.com/archives/C0215T9K86P/p1677517563255909?thread_ts=1677177936.076079&cid=C0215T9K86P
+1. Sensible finds all tables in the document using a Microsoft OCR provider.

-2. Sensible uses Microsoft Form Recognizer table detection to find all tables in the document.

-3. Sensible scores each table by how well it matches the descriptions you provide of the data you want to extract.
+2. Sensible scores each table by how well it matches the descriptions you provide of the data you want to extract.
 To create the score, Sensible compares your concatenated descriptions against the concatenated first two rows of the table using the OpenAPI Embeddings API.

-4. Sensible uses GPT-3 to restructure the table based on your column descriptions.
+3. Sensible uses GPT-3 to restructure the table based on your column descriptions.
 Sensible returns the result in Sensible's standard table output format.